COVID-19 INDUSTRY BRIEF

 - The United States-Mexico-Canada Agreement has been approved by both the House and the Senate, and is scheduled to be signed by the U.S. President on January 29, 2020.
 Once finalized, the deal is expected to positively affect grain trade in North America.

 approximate net recovery on cost

-Climate change a critical factor: Extreme droughts and catastrophic storms can have a devastating impact on crop levels from year to year.
+Climate change a critical factor: Climate change impacts agricultural production and has negatively affected the grain industry by exacerbating droughts and catastrophic storms.
+The negative impact of climate change on grain production will reduce quantities available for consumption if an additional grain supply is not available from the world market.
 The USDA estimates that 90 percent of crop losses are related to the impact of extreme weather.
-Major crops affected by climate change include corn, wheat, and flowering crops, which are vulnerable to warmer temperatures and drought in particular.
-In certain parts of the country, the impact of climate change could cause farmers to reassess crop planting locations and timing.
-The predictability and length of growing seasons as well as temperature fluctuations that deviate significantly from averages will continue to be challenges as the effects of climate change escalate
+Major crops affected by climate change include corn, wheat, and flowering crops, which are particularly vulnerable to warmer temperatures and drought.
+The predictability and length of growing seasons as well as temperature fluctuations that deviate significantly from averages will continue to be challenges as the effects of climate change escalate.